Omran302/Regression/Project_Writeup.md

 ### Abstract
 TODO Rewrite all the document

-The goal of this project was to use linear regression to predict the overall rating of footballers in FIFA 22.
+The goal of this project was to use linear regression to predict the overall rating of football players in FIFA 22.
 We worked with the data we scraped from https://www.fifaindex.com/ , Leveraging TODO feature engineering? along with linear regression to achieve promising results for this problem.

 ### Design

-This project originated from our passion for football.
+This project originated from our passion for football and FIFA game.
 The data is provided by our web scrapper.
 We used the data from fifindex.com to build our model that'll be able to predict future players overall rating.
 After that, TODO: add something?

 ### Data